Men’s Skin Pigmentation Treatment: A Guide for Patients

 Skin Thickness and Treatment Response

 Male skin measures approximately 25% thicker than female skin, requiring adjusted treatment parameters.
 Laser settings need higher fluence levels to achieve adequate penetration.
-Chemical peel concentrations may start stronger, though careful monitoring prevents over-treatment.
+Chemical peel concentrations may be initiated at higher concentrations, though careful monitoring prevents over-treatment.

-The increased thickness also means slower initial response but often better long-term results once pigmentation clears.
-Treatment intervals may extend to 6 weeks between sessions to allow complete healing.
+The increased thickness also results in a slower initial response, but often better long-term results once pigmentation clears.
+Treatment intervals may be extended to 6 weeks between sessions to allow for complete healing.

 Shaving and Post-Treatment Care